 Whether we do some or none, many of us wish we could do more physical activity.
 A common reason for not doing so is usually not enough time.
 I don’t think it is one of time, as much as it is about one’s priorities.
-Whether lack of time is the real reason or just something easy to say is pure speculation, and in an earlier blog I’ve tried to address how to fit in activity.
+Whether lack of time is the real reason or just something easy to say is pure speculation, but there are numerous ways how you can fit in activity.

 One thing that does change a person’s priorities is having children.
 When we were expecting our first child there was no lack of people telling us what to expect and how our lives were going to change.
 A lot of it sounded like the end of the world was coming.
 One in which we could no longer sleep, go out or even exercise anymore.

 My general stubborn nature made me scoff at their comments as I thought that wouldn’t happen to me, plus I had science on my side.
 In terms of physical activity levels, parents are actually nearly as active as similar aged non-parents.
 Besides, kids are naturally active; why else do we spend billions of dollars each year on ways to strap them down and keep them still.

 I also wanted to be a positive role model when it came to physical activity.
 The amount of physical activity mothers and fathers do (or don’t do, unfortunately) influences the amount of physical activity of their children.
 Even physical activity interventions on parents get their kids moving more.
 At a time when physical activity levels are dismally low in Canada and elsewhere, I wanted to make sure as a parent I was part of the solution and not the problem.

 At that point in my life I was active in bike racing.
 I wasn’t very good at it but since I couldn’t run from repeated injuries, I thought I would give it a try.
 Even without kids, it was a lot of hard work.
 I was in the lowest division where the races were 90 km long.
 Training required rides of 3-4 hours at a time a couple times per week plus other rides of shorter duration.